 So it seems that running can have a significant impact on the way we age.
 But running isn’t for everyone.
 And even if running would be a good choice for you, you might have to build up to it gradually.

 No matter what the modality, you can exercise daily to the point where you burn at least 300 calories from each day’s workout.

 14. Walk Yourself into Your Best Shape

-Your body can easily become fatigued and asymmetrical, often without your even realizing it.
+Your body can quickly become fatigued and asymmetrical, often without you even realizing it.

 Ample energy and symmetry are keys to getting into your best shape.

-For example, even when working on your computer for a mere ten minutes (a seemingly innocuous activity) it begins to over-stretch your posterior deltoids while shortening the muscles in your arms and chest – and, over time, that modern-day “slump” we see in many people’s posture is created.
+For example, even when working on your computer for a mere ten minutes (a seemingly innocuous activity), it begins to over-stretch your posterior deltoids while shortening the muscles in your arms and pectorals – and, over time, that modern-day “slump” we see in many people’s posture is created.

 The human body, however, is brilliant and has a built-in solution for nearly every challenge.
 Perhaps the most underestimated, overlooked, and simple solution is: walking.

 Walking is a way for the body to achieve homeostasis – to return balance to the mind and body (in fact, walking is a way to restore the spirit in many traditions).